-The Contraceptive Access Change Package is a quality improvement tool designed to support Title X grantees’ performance improvement on the following two NQF-endorsed contraceptive care measures:
+This quality improvement tool was designed to support Title X grantees’ performance improvement on two National Quality Forum-endorsed contraceptive care measures:

-- Most and moderately effective methods: Percentage of women aged 15-44 years at risk of unintended pregnancy that is provided a most effective (i.e., male or female sterilization, implants, intrauterine devices or systems [IUD/IUS]) or moderately effective (i.e., injectables, oral pills, patch, ring or diaphragm) method of contraception.
+Most and moderately effective methods: Percentage of women aged 15-44 years at risk of unintended pregnancy that is provided a most effective (i.e., male or female sterilization, implants, intrauterine devices/systems or moderately effective (i.e., injectables, oral pills, patch, ring or diaphragm) method of contraception

-- Access to LARC: Percentage of women aged 15-44 years at risk of unintended pregnancy that is provided a long-acting reversible contraceptive (LARC) method, i.e., implants, intrauterine devices or systems (IUD/IUS).
+Access to long-acting reversible contraceptive (LARC) method: Percentage of women aged 15-44 years at risk of unintended pregnancy that is provided a LARC method (i.e., implants, intrauterine devices/systems

-Specifically, the document includes a rationale, improvement strategies, and Title X success stories for each of the four best practices listed below:
+The package includes a rationale, improvement strategies, and Title X success stories for four best practices.